 If you aren’t careful your ‘help’ can destroy your own emotional stability and financial security in the process.

-As long as you support them financially, protect them from the consequences of their choices, you can't expect their behaviour to change.
+As long as you support them financially, protect them from the consequences of their actions, you can't expect their behaviour to change.
 There is absolutely no reason for them to change while you are meeting their needs.

 The only person you can change is yourself.
 When you change how you deal with your adult child they will change.
 The how is not within your control, but they will change.